 By Steve Dassel, MD

 It has been a number of years since Consult discussed angular and torsional deformities of the lower extremities and positional foot deformities in children.
-I discussed these topics with Vince Mosca, MD, associate professor of Orthopedics, University of Washington, and past director of the Department of Orthopedics at Children's Hospital.
+I discussed these topics with Vince Mosca, MD, associate professor of Orthopedics, University of Washington, and past director of the Department of Orthopedics at Seattle Children's Hospital.

 Q: Vince, let's start with intoeing.
 What should we do about it?